madanyc/workfront-learn.en/help/resource-management/pto/manage-other-users-time-off/manage-other-users-time-off.md

 ---
 title: Manage other user's time off
 description: See how managers and other leaders can manager their team's time off calendars.
 activity: use
 type: Tutorial
 team: Technical Marketing
+exl-id: f2f0f897-939c-45d1-8a3d-037d92d86b79
 ---
 # Manage other user's time off